OHI-Science/ohimanual/3_conduct_manual/defining_spatial.md

 ## Request a Full Repository with offshore boundaries

-**In order to create a Full Repository for your assessment, we will need the shapefile for your offshore boundaries.** This will help us disaggregate global data to your local regions and populate usable data layers.
+**In order to create a Full Repository for your assessment, we will need the shapefile for your offshore boundaries** (and the name of your scenario, which is to the unit of your assessment and the year, for example, province2016).
+This will help us disaggregate global data to your local regions and populate usable data layers.
 Please send us a .zip file of all files produced.
 Files with the following extensions are required (but you can send all files):

 - `.dbf`
 - `.shp`